 General Requirements for Graduation with a Master's Degree

 A master's degree may be earned by completing one of the three degree plan options described below.
 A Master of Science degree is awarded to candidates who complete only the requirements specified below for one of these degree plan options.
 A Master of Arts degree is awarded to candidates who, in addition to the requirements for one of these degree plan options, complete four college-level courses in a single foreign language with grades of C or better, or who have the equivalent in advanced placement.
-It is the student’s responsibility to submit to the Office of Research and Graduate Studies the proper documentation showing the completion of four college-level courses taken in a single foreign language before processing the candidacy application.
+It is the student’s responsibility to submit to the College of Graduate Studies the proper documentation showing the completion of four college-level courses taken in a single foreign language before processing the candidacy application.

 Other master's degrees exist: the Master of Music (described under Music), the Master of Business Administration (described under Business Administration), the Master of Education (described under Education), Master of Social Work and the Master of Engineering (described under Engineering).